Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

 * In VS Code, type `shift-command-p` and type shell command to install the terminal shell command.
 * Now, to launch VS Code from terminal, type `code` followed by the file name or directory name

+## Customizing Your Shell - Optional

 ### Bash Profile

+If you are running a Mac computer with an operating system prior to Catalina your terminal uses a shell (command-line program) called Bash.
+You can customize your Bash shell with a unique prompt and other items.

 * `.bash_profile` is a hidden file in your user directory that you can edit to customize the terminal prompt (among a number of other things)
 * Type `code ~/.bash_profile` to open it (if it doesn't already exist, this command will create it)

 #### PS1

 * `PS1` is the environment variable for the bash prompt
 * `PS1` stands for _Prompt String 1_, there is also `PS2`, `PS3`, and `PS4`
 * The default string stored in `PS1` is `\s-\v\$`